cllopes/reactathon/material/3_redux/1_redux_basics/reducers.md

 The easiest way to avoid mutating an object is to the `Object.assign` which will create a brand new object which the properties you want to change.

- `Object.assign({}, originalObject, {property: 'updated'})`
+ `Object.assign({}, originalObject, {property: 'updatedValue'})`

 This will create a new object ({}) as the `target` then assign it all the properties of the `originalObject` then assigns it all properties of the next object.
-You can provide any many `sources` to the object and if there are conflicts in properties the **last** source wins.
-So if `originalObject` had a value for `property` the newly created object would still get a value of `updated` for the property.
+You can provide any many `sources` to the object as you like and if there are conflicts in properties the **last** source wins.
+So if `originalObject` had a value for `property` the newly created object would still get a value of `updatedValue` for the property.

 ##### Object Spread

-Introduced in `ES7` is the `Object Spread` operation
+Introduced in `ES7` is the `Object Spread` operation which behaves similarly to to `Object.assign`

 ```
     const object = {